kubernetes/website/content/en/docs/tasks/configure-pod-container/enforce-standards-admission-controller.md

 ## {{% heading "prerequisites" %}}

 Following an alpha release in Kubernetes v1.22,
-Pod Security Admission becaome available by default in Kubernetes v1.23, as a beta.
-From version 1.25 onwards, Pod Security Admission is generally available. {{% version-check %}}
+Pod Security Admission became available by default in Kubernetes v1.23, as a beta.
+From version 1.25 onwards, Pod Security Admission is generally available.

+{{% version-check %}}

 If you are not running Kubernetes {{< skew currentVersion >}}, you can switch to viewing this page in the documentation for the Kubernetes version that you